OwenFeik/realmview/README.md

 * Resizing a drawing increases the line stroke (maybe good?).
 * Drawing event grouping is broken.
 * When changing the cap on a drawing from none, force re-render.
+* Adding media from the media offcanvas doesn't work.

 # Documentation